HOME > MANCHESTER PRIDE INVESTIGATION

 In 2004, UniChallenge gave a pitiful £1 from each ticket to Operation Fundraiser.

-However, as already mentioned, about 70% of Operation Fundraiser's income ended up being spent on the costs of running the Pride event and its own costs that year.
+However, as already mentioned, about two-thirds of Operation Fundraiser's income ended up being spent on the costs of running the Pride event and its own costs that year.

-So, after costs, probably 30p from each of those £20 UniChallenge tickets reached a final good cause in 2004.
+So, after costs, probably 33p from each of those £20 UniChallenge tickets reached a final good cause in 2004.

 Now it's even less.
-With all income going into one Manchester Pride pot of money, including the UniChallenge donation, and just 12% of that Pride cash left for charity, we can see that, in 2007, just 12p from each £22 UniChallenge ticket was distributed to a final charity.
+With all income apparently going into one Manchester Pride pot of money, including the UniChallenge donation, and (in 2007) just 12% of that Pride cash left for charity, we can see that, in 2007, probably just 12p from each £22 UniChallenge ticket was distributed to a final charity.

-It would be far better if UniChallenge donated the £1 direct to another, more efficient, charity.
-The percentage is quite obscene when you think about it, although other club nights seem to give nothing at all.
+It would be far better if UniChallenge donated the £1 directly to another, more efficient, charity.
+The percentage is quite obscene when you think about it.

 In 2008 the price of a ticket for Unichallenge increased to £23, with still just a £1 donation to Manchester Pride.
 Compare that to Monday 26 August 1991 when the club Rockies gave 50% of its door money to good causes...

-The 2009 UniChallenge website states: 'while you're all partying over Manchester Pride's Big Weekend remember why we're actually here to celebrate Pride... it's to raise money for charity!'
+The 2009 UniChallenge website stated: "while you're all partying over Manchester Pride's Big Weekend remember why we're actually here to celebrate Pride... it's to raise money for charity!"
 Oh really?

 In 2009, the UniChallenge website didn't even mention how much would be donated from each ticket (they cost £23 + booking fee in advance, or more on the door).
-But it does boast that 'over the past 10 years the money raised from Uni Challenge has exceeded £56,000'.
+But it does boast that "over the past 10 years the money raised from Uni Challenge has exceeded £56,000".

 If you're a penniless student or on the dole that may sound like a large figure.
-But, as we've seen, in terms of the amount these people rake in on the door each year, it isn't much at all and Pride spends most of the donation on costs (ie. it goes out into the pockets of businesses).
+But, as we've seen, in terms of the amount raked in on the door each year, it isn't much at all and Pride spends most of the donation on costs (ie. it goes out into the pockets of businesses).

 COSTS CAN KEEP ON RISING UNTIL ENOUGH PEOPLE COMPLAIN

-Manchester Pride is now a charity in its own right.
-But the Charity Commission says there are no rules about what percentage of income can be spent on costs.
-There is no minimum percentage that must go to the good causes.
-The Commission says it is up to the public to complain if dissatisfied.
+The Charity Commission says there are no rules about what percentage of income a charity can spend on costs.
+There is no minimum percentage that must go to the good cause.
+The Commission says it's up to the public to complain if dissatisfied.

 Often the charity aspect of Pride is used to try and deflect any criticism.
 How dare you criticise a charity!
 This is what is so clever about the set up that has existed since 2003.
 Ever growing sums are demanded from the public.
 Costs increase way above the rate of inflation each year and that money is filtered out to profit-making businesses for services rendered.
 All in the name of 'charity'.